dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     :ref:`Default Character Set <dcmDefaultCharacterSet>`",string,"Value of Specific Character Set (0008,0005) added to Data Sets of C-STORE RQs and pending C-FIND RSPs without Specific Character Set (0008,0005) attribute received by this Network AE.
 Overwrites value specified on Device level.

     (dcmDefaultCharacterSet)"
     "
+    .. _dcmDefaultWorklistLabel:

+    :ref:`Default Worklist Label <dcmDefaultWorklistLabel>`",string,"Value of Worklist Label (0074,1202) added to Workitems of N-CREATE RQs without Worklist Label (0074,1202) attribute received by this Network AE.
+Overwrites value specified on Device level.

+    (dcmDefaultWorklistLabel)"
+    "
+    .. _dcmUPSEventSCU:

+    :ref:`UPS Event SOP Class SCU(s) <dcmUPSEventSCU>`",string,"AE Title of UPS Event SOP Class SCU, to which UPS Event Reports are sent for subscriptions created on this Network AE  - independently if the subscription was created by the N-ACTION DIMSE service, or by a corresponding UPS RESTful service.
+Overwrites value specified on Device level.

+    (dcmUPSEventSCU)"
+    "
     .. _dcmRetrieveAET: